srsampson/SingleCarrier/README.md

 1600 Baud QPSK or 2-bits per symbol is 3000 bit/sec.
 The pilots use BPSK for both coherency and in this modem can also be used for syncronization.
 One (1) frame of BPSK pilots/sync, and eight (8) frames of QPSK data.

 #### Development
 Currently working on the low level code.
-The modulation/demodulation seems to work, but I have to transmit and receive I+Q. I'm using the Quisk complex filter for the matched raised cosine coefficients.
-It appears to be working.
+The modulation/demodulation seems to work.
+Requires fine timing code.

 #### Building from git clone & scatter diagram tests